Global Film Festival: 24 SPEED Filmmaking Competition

 Project Description: Teams of filmmakers compete in a time-limited filmmaking contest.
 Applications are for complete teams only, ranging in size from one to five students.

-- The project kick-off will be Saturday, February 9, 2013, in the Swem Library Ford Classroom from 7:00 PM – 7:30 PM.
+- The project kick-off will be on a Saturday in February.
 What to expect at kick-off: Teams will be assigned a predetermined prop and line of dialogue along with a randomly-drawn genre (each team will choose two and must select one immediately).
 These elements must be incorporated into the team’s final video submission.
-The contest will officially begin at 7:30 PM.

 - Each team’s final product must be finished and successfully delivered/transferred to the Media Center.
 Acceptable formats include a copy of your work on a DVD-Video; a high-resolution QuickTime file (for example, Apple ProRes; or similar file that can be opened via QuickTime.
-This must be delivered to a contest official by Sunday, February 10 at 7:30 PM.
+This must be delivered to a contest official by the followingSunday.
 The submission is only considered complete when all elements – completed movie (delivered on a DVD), movie information sheet, team roster/credits, all release forms (see rule #10) – are delivered.
 Only projects that meet the deadline will be considered for awards.
 If you are not using the Media Center Studio Computers you must hand deliver the final movie in an acceptable format.